andre-stemper/ATMonSAT/README.md

 Then in STM32CubeIDE
 - Create workspace
-- Import firmware (e.g. atmonsat_baremetal) into this workspace
+- Import firmware (e.g. AtMonSat_baremetal) into this workspace
 - Build

-If the atmonsat directory is not automatically detected by STM32CubeIDE:
+If the AtMonSat directory is not automatically detected by STM32CubeIDE:
 - With the project selected, press F5 to refresh the view.
-- On the atmonsat folder: Select Properties.
+- On the AtMonSat folder: Select Properties.
 Under "C/C++ Build" check that "Exclude resource from build" is not selected.
 Apply.

 ### STM32 - FreeRTOS
 ~~~~~